 You might have heard or seen a lorry called “The Poppy Truck”, famous for the Union Jack flag painted on its body and poppies on the trailer, to celebrate and remember war veterans.
 If you don’t know what I am talking about… here’s what it looks like:

 The owner and driver of this amazing truck is Christine Langham, who has been a driver for more than 11 years.
-With Remembrance Day on the horizon (11 November), we had a chat with her about this extraordinary project.
+We had a chat with her about this extraordinary project to commemorate Remembrance Day.

 Hi Christine, tell us a little bit about yourself